Taylor Society: Activities

 The Taylor Society received early support from the British Fabian Society.

-The Society was largely responsible for the research and publication of the first biography of F.W.
-Taylor by Frank Copley, published in 1923.
+The Society was largely responsible for the research and publication of the first biography of Frederick Wilson Taylor by Frank Copley, published in 1923.

 The Taylor Society were involved in the Committee on American Participation to the Prague International Management Congress in 1924.
-Frank Gilbreth died prior to the conference and his wife, Dr. Lillian Gilbreth, also a Taylor Society member, appeared in his place.
+Frank Gilbreth died prior to the conference and his wife, Lillian Moller Gilbreth, also a Taylor Society member, appeared in his place.
 This substitution was later made famous by the movie Cheaper by the Dozen (1950).

 It had close connections with the Geneva-based International Management Institute (IMI) and International Labour Organization (ILO).
 From 1928 until its closure in 1933, the IMI was headed by Taylor Society member Lyndall Urwick.

 Bulletin of the Taylor Society

 The Society's regular periodical was the Bulletin of the Taylor Society, full editions of which can be found in the F.W.
 Taylor archive at the Stevens Institute of Technology in Hoboken, New Jersey.
 Its successor publication was the Bulletin of the Society of the Advancement of Management.

-A 1914-1934 index of articles from the Bulletin, and many Bulletin articles, is in Donald Del Mar and Rodger D. Collons, Classics in Scientific Management: a Book of Readings (University of Alabama Press, c.1976).
+A 1914–1934 index of articles from the Bulletin, and many Bulletin articles, is in Donald Del Mar and Rodger D. Collons, Classics in Scientific Management: a Book of Readings (University of Alabama Press, c.1976).